 The Spanish legal framework does not establish any requirement that Spanish entities must meet in order to be members of third-country markets.

-12 b) Direct Electronic Access (DEA)
+9 Direct Electronic Access (DEA)

-After the transitional period, the question arises as to whether British investors will be able to avail of DEA access provided by members of Spanish markets.
+Following the transitional period, the question arises as to whether British investors will be able to avail of DEA access provided by members of Spanish markets.

-In this case, the CNMV considers that it will not be necessary for UK-domiciled DEA users to be an IF authorised by a member country in accordance with MiFID II in order to continue to use the services of the Spanish markets via DEA access.
+The CNMV considers that it will not be necessary for UK-domiciled DEA users to be an IF authorised by a member country in accordance with MiFID II in order to continue to use the services of the Spanish markets via DEA access.

 With regard to the DEA access provider, under MiFID II it must have the status of IF.

-12 c) OTC Trading
+10 OTC Trading

 During the transitional period, entities may continue to execute with Spanish entities OTC transactions with securities that do not meet listing requirements.